socratese/notes/README.md

 - **Competitions**
 - **Showcasing Bandit users' success**

-Having Bandit users return to the free server to post their success stories and testimonials creates social proof, which is crucial for convincing others that success is possible for them too.
+Having Bandit users return to the free server to post their success stories and testimonials creates social proof, which is crucial for convincing others that they too can achieve success. **Success stories help users visualize their own potential**, making it easier for them to believe in the product and take action.

 ## Community Growth Strategy

-The most important factor is maintaining a constant influx of new users.
-Despite building up 400+ users, once they joined the waitlist, they had no reason to return to the free server, which led to a decline in activity.
-When new users consistently join, asking when they can be let into the paid server, it creates **hype** and **FOMO (Fear of Missing Out)**.
+Maintaining a constant influx of new users is vital.
+Despite building up 400+ users, once they joined the waitlist, they had no reason to return to the free server, leading to a decline in activity.
+Constantly bringing in new members **creates hype and FOMO (Fear of Missing Out)**, ensuring the community stays active and engaged.

 ## Affiliates